 The garden used to be larger than what it is today, but it’s large enough to accommodate the building of this museum.
 The pavilion was called Kolah Farangy (foreign hat) building, a name attributed to similar buildings constructed after the influence of European arts in Iran.

-The building itself is octagonal in shape from outside.
-The exterior of Pars Museum is decorated by beautiful tiles decorated with floral patterns and tree-of-life design where lots of birds and flowers are depicted in delicate harmony.
-The multi-sided design of this structure makes it look like burial buildings.
+The building itself is octagonal in shape from the outside.
+The exterior of the Pars Museum is decorated by beautiful tiles decorated with floral patterns and tree-of-life designs where lots of birds and flowers are depicted in delicate harmony.
+The multi-sided design of this structure makes it look like a burial building.

-Since 1934, it was decided that it should be used as a museum.
-Therefore, some very exquisite items have been displayed inside the showcases of Pars Museum.
+In 1934, it was decided that it should be used as a museum.
+Therefore, some very exquisite items have been displayed inside the showcases of the Pars Museum.
 The interior walls are elegantly embellished with Zand style frescoes and specific color combinations of the period, dark red and gold.

 The inner space of the museum resembles a cruciform plan where showcases are arranged.
 On the walls, there are also, small items inviting art-appreciating eyes to themselves.

 Karim Khan received dignitaries, officials and other VIPs at this building.
 As a matter of fact, it was a small hall for particular meetings.